-As Chairman and a Founder of McKool Smith, Mike McKool is largely responsible for creating what The Wall Street Journal describes as “one of the biggest law firm success stories of the past decade.”
-Since founding the firm in 1991, Mr. McKool’s leadership and courtroom achievements have helped McKool Smith grow from an 11-attorney litigation boutique to a national litigation powerhouse with 185 trial lawyers across eight offices coast to coast.
+As chairman and a founder of McKool Smith, Mike McKool is largely responsible for creating what The Wall Street Journal describes as “one of the biggest law firm success stories of the past decade.”
+Since founding the firm in 1991, Mike’s leadership and courtroom achievements have helped McKool Smith grow from an 11-lawyer litigation boutique to a national litigation powerhouse with 185 trial lawyers across eight offices coast to coast.

-Mr. McKool is also consistently recognized as one of the country’s leading trial lawyers by legal directories such as The Legal 500, Lawdragon, and Benchmark Litigation, among others.
-In Chambers USA, he is ranked Band 1 in both commercial and intellectual property litigation.
-His Band 1 national ranking for “Trial Lawyers” puts him among a small and elite group of the nation’s best courtroom lawyers.
-In Chambers Global, he is again recognized as one of the country’s most esteemed trial attorneys and is also ranked Band 1 in patent litigation.
+Mike is consistently recognized as one of the country’s leading trial lawyers by legal directories such as The Legal 500, Lawdragon, and Benchmark Litigation, among others.
+In Chambers USA, he is ranked among the nation's most elite trial lawyers and as a leading lawyer in both commercial and intellectual property litigation.
+In Chambers Global, he is again recognized among the nation's most esteemed trial lawyers and IP litigators.

-Chambers USA describes Mr. McKool as “simply one of the best,” stating that he is “extraordinarily focused and extremely quick on the uptake” and that “judges have the highest respect for him.”
-Chambers Global notes that he is “sought by companies needing a powerful and effective litigator for their most sensitive cases.”
-Citing his “huge intellect and superb courtroom skills,” Best Lawyers in America lists Mr. McKool in several categories, including Bet-the-Company Litigation.
+Chambers USA describes Mike as “simply one of the best,” stating that he is “extraordinarily focused and extremely quick on the uptake” and that “judges have the highest respect for him.”
+Chambers Global notes that he is “one of the leading lights of the trial bar.”
+Citing his “huge intellect and superb courtroom skills,” Best Lawyers in America lists Mike in several categories, including Bet-the-Company Litigation.

 - Freddie Mac.
 Lead counsel for Freddie Mac in litigation against Deloitte in which Freddie Mac is alleging more than $1 billion in damages resulting from Deloitte’s flawed audits of Taylor Bean & Whitaker Mortgage Corp.
 (TBW), which was the largest independent mortgage lender in the United States that collapsed into bankruptcy in 2009.